AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 ## Display a single log by rayID

-After finding the desired rayID with the [`aio api-mesh log-list`](#display-recent-events) command, you can use the following command to retrieve the logs for a specific rayID:
+After finding the desired rayID with the [`aio api-mesh:log-list`](#display-recent-events) command, you can use the following command to retrieve the logs for a specific rayID:

 ```bash
 aio api-mesh:log-get 1a123456789abcd0